 1. Preparation

-Just like any other project, cleaning your paint sprayer requires that you prepare well for the task ahead.
+Just like any other project, cleaning your paint spray gun requires that you prepare well for the task ahead.
 Luckily for this project, there is nothing complicated at this stage.
 Start by switching off the paint sprayer.
 This is usually a precautionary measure given that electricity and water do not do well together.
-The next step involves reducing the paint sprayer’s pressure to the lowest point.
-Depending on the type of paint sprayer that you using, you can achieve the same by triggering the spray gun.
+The next step involves reducing the airless paint sprayer’s pressure to the lowest point.
+Depending on the type of airless sprayer that you using, you can achieve the same by triggering the spray gun.

 Also during the preparation stage, you should disassemble all the parts of your paint sprayer, remove the filter then assemble them back together.
-Removing the filter from the spray gun means your cleaning agents will reach all the required areas of your paint sprayer.
-Finally, remove the guard and the switch tip in preparation for the next step.
+Removing the filter from the spray gun means your cleaning agents will reach all the required areas of your paint spray gun.
+Finally, remove the guard and the spray tip in preparation for the next step.

 2. Clean Your Paint Sprayer

 After the preparation stage, this is where the actual cleaning begins.
-Start by cleaning the disassembled guard and switch tip.
-It is advisable to use flushing fluid such as water and thinners depending on the type of paint used in the last project.
-For instance, if you used water-based paints, you should wash the guard and switch tip using water.
+Start by cleaning the disassembled guard and spray tip.
+It is advisable to use flushing fluid such as water or a paint thinner depending on the type of paint used in the last project.
+For instance, if you used water-based paints, you should wash the guard and switch tips using water.
 On the other hand, if you used oil-based paints in your project, consider using mineral spirits and other thinners when cleaning the parts.

-If your paint sprayer has a removable filter, proceed to clean it before embarking on the other interior parts of your tool.
+If your paint sprayer has a removable spray gun filter, proceed to clean it before embarking on the other interior parts of your tool.
 After washing all the removable parts, it is time to focus on the interior system.
-Turn on the airless paint sprayer and push the prime valve horizontally (for safety purposes).
+Turn on the airless paint spray gun and push the prime valve horizontally (for safety purposes).

 Using your flashing pail, hold your paint gun against it and push the “safety off” button.
 This will allow the flushing fluid to run through the system thereby cleaning it in the process.
 Run the cleaning fluid in the system until it becomes clear then let go of the trigger.
 You can mix the flushing fluid with soap or thinner depending on the type of paint you used.